AnsaBaby/ML-Project---Fraud-Detection-with-TensorFlow/README.md

 This article walks you through setting up the environment, loading the dataset, performing exploratory data analysis, cleaning the data, building and training a neural network model, and evaluating its performance.

 ### Environment Setup
-To begin, install the required libraries to handle data manipulation, visualization, and machine learning model creation.
+To begin, install the required libraries for data manipulation, visualization, and machine learning model creation.

 ## Data Loading and Exploratory Analysis
-The dataset for this project can be found here.
-It contains 284,807 transactions, including 31 features.
+The dataset for this project can be found here =>  https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud It contains 284,807 transactions, including 31 features.
 The target column Class indicates whether the transaction is fraudulent (1) or not (0).

 ## Data Cleaning
 Check for missing values and duplicates in the dataset.
 Since there are no missing values, I remove the duplicate entries.